rory-linehan/YeetCashMoney/README.md

 ## Overview

-There are two ways to run this, through Python or the Golang rewrite.
-Golang is much faster and more accurate, there's not much reason at all to use the Python version in its current form.
+Python is working correctly, so use that.
+Golang is incomplete, and might stay that way forever.